 Cities, counties, non-profit organizations, resource conservation districts, regional park or open-space districts, regional park or open-space authorities, and federally recognized California Native American tribe or a nonfederally recognized California Native American tribe that is on the contact list maintained by the Native American Heritage Commission, are eligible to apply for capacity funding.

-Non-profit applicants must have the conservation of agriculture, rangeland, or farmland among their stated purposes, as is prescribed by statute, or as expressed in the entity's adopted policies.
+Non-profit applicants for Tier 2 funding must have the conservation of agriculture, rangeland, farmland, or tribal cultural resources among their stated purposes, as is prescribed by statute, or as expressed in the entity's adopted policies.